-Figures are representation of three separate experiments.
+Figures are a representation of three separate experiments.
 A. UV-Vis spectrum; B: FTIR spectrum.

-Sulfated Polysaccharides (sPS) Exhibit Significant Cytotoxicity in Cultured Hepatocarcinoma Cells: Cell viability was assessed in vitro by MTT assay conducted following a 24 hour treatment period in a dose-dependent manner.
+Sulfated Polysaccharides (sPS) Exhibit Significant Cytotoxicity in Cultured Hepatocarcinoma Cells: Cell viability was assessed in-vitro by MTT assay conducted following a 24 h treatment period in a dose-dependent manner.
 The number of viable cells was less than 50% in cells exposed to concentrations exceeding 1mg/ml of sPS.
-Cell health and viability were evaluated in terms of nuclear integrity through a dual fluorescent staining method which includes a cell permeant - Acridine orange (AO) and a nucleic acid specific dye- Ethidium Bromide (EB).
+Cell health and viability were evaluated in terms of nuclear integrity through a dual fluorescent staining method which includes a cell-permeant - Acridine orange (AO) and a nucleic acid specific dye- Ethidium Bromide (EB).
 Fig. 3B depicts cells with compromised membrane integrity as observed through the bright yellow-orange stained nuclei.

-Dispersed EB stain indicates extensive cell damage and nuclear perforation when compared to control cells which display a homogenous green colour throughout.
-The drastic reduction in the number of cells available for viability staining is in itself an indicator of the efficacy of the sPS extract in eliminating cancer cells in vitro.
+Dispersed EB stain indicates extensive cell damage and nuclear perforation when compared to control cells which display a homogenous green color throughout.
+The drastic reduction in the number of cells available for viability staining is in itself an indicator of the efficacy of the sPS extract in eliminating cancer cells in-vitro.

 FIG. 4: NUCLEAR CHANGES INDUCED BY sPS TREATMENT IN Hep3B CELLS

-Nuclear morphology and changes were examined, and was photographed by a fluorescence microscope as described under Materials and Methods. a- Control, b- 0.25 mg/ml, c- 0.5 mg/ml, d-1 mg/ml, e- 2 mg/ml.
+Nuclear morphology and changes were examined and was photographed by a fluorescence microscope as described under Materials and Methods. a- Control, b- 0.25 mg/ml, c- 0.5 mg/ml, d-1 mg/ml, e- 2 mg/ml.
 Magnification (40x).
-Figures are representation of three separate experiments.
+Figures are a representation of three separate experiments.

 FIG. 5: ROS PRODUCTION INDUCED BY sPS IN Hep3B CELLS